 What is the difference between scalability testing and load testing?

-What is the difference between capacity and stress testing?
+What is the difference between capacity testing and stress testing?